-The following is a set of questions I think you should ask yourself multiple times a year.
-Furthermore, I recommending writing your answers to these questions so that you can review your answers at a later date because how you answers change over time is as interesting as your answers.
+The following are four sets of questions I think you should ask yourself multiple times a year.
+Furthermore, I highly recommend writing your answers to these questions so that you can review your answers later to see how your perspective about you, your job, and your compensation change over time.

-I’ll follow-up this piece on framing for this questionnaire, why I included this set of questions, and what I personally look for in my answers.
-However, there are no right and wrong answers to these questions.
+There are no right or wrong answers to these questions.
 There is no grade.
-The exercise is meant to stimulate thinking about your professional growth, understand your satisfaction with your current gig, and let you consider the possibilities of a future role.
-My expectation is that when you’re done writing your answers, you’ll have at least one unexpected follow-up for yourself or your manager.
+The exercise is meant to stimulate thinking about your growth, understanding your satisfaction with your current job, and perhaps considering the possibilities of a different role.
+I hope that when you are done writing your answers, you’ll have at least one unexpected follow-up for yourself or your manager.

 - What do you need to work on?
 How do you know that?
 How are you working on this area?
-Is your company helping?
+How are you measuring progress?
+Is your company helping you?

 - How long have you been at the current company?